smartcity-tpn-preemption/tpn-preemption/README.md

 `git checkout 637095a`

-The rest of the SUMO installing instructions are [here](https://github.com/eclipse/sumo#build-and-installation).
+The rest of the SUMO installation instructions are [here](https://github.com/eclipse/sumo#build-and-installation).

 ## Running the baseline (No preemption) version

-To observe the gain obtained by the preemptive implementations, one must first run the baseline version, i.e., the situation where no preemption is used.
+To observe the gain achieved by preemptive implementations, one must first run the baseline version, i.e., the situation where no preemption is used.
 To do that, execute the following command in this repository folder

 `python3 new_proposal.py --scenario <SPECIFIC SCENARIO FOLDER> --ev <EV NAME> --seedsumo <SEED SUMO>`

 To get results close to ours, the parameters list are:

 * `--scenario`: use our scenarios.
 For example, **./scenarios/defined/sp/sp-1**, or **./scenarios/defined/ny/ny-3**.
-Check scenarios folder to get valid scenarios
+Check `scenarios` folder to get valid scenarios
 * `--ev`: For SP, use **veh11651**.
 For NY, use **veh4856**.
 Valid values are the `id` field in any entry of `osm.passenger.rou.xml` scenario file (an example [here](scenarios/defined/sp/sp-1/osm.passenger.rou.xml))
 * `--seedsumo`: Use one of the values in `seeds.txt`.

 Some additional parameters can be used:

-* `--skip`: Specify it without value to not write `.json` result file
+* `--skip`: Specify it without value to not create nor override the `.json` result file
 * `--nogui`: Specify it without value to run a console-only experiment
 * `--override`: If it is `False` and the `.json` result file exists, the run is cancelled.
-If `True`, the experiment runs anyway
+If `True`, the experiment runs anyway, and the previou json file is overrided
 * `--alg`: Specify the preemption algorithm.
 Default is `no-preemption`

 ## Getting the results

 At the end of simulation, the console shows the EV's timeloss and some other metrics.
-If desired, the results are written in a json file in results folder that is created inside of scenario folder (an example can be seen [here](scenarios/defined/sp/sp-1/results/staticdynamic/alg!djahel_ev!veh5393_seed!227_wc!start_el!high.json))
+If desired, the results are written in a json file in a `results` folder that is created inside of scenario folder (an example can be seen [here](scenarios/defined/sp/sp-1/results/staticdynamic/alg!djahel_ev!veh5393_seed!227_wc!start_el!high.json)).

 ## Running TPN algorithm